-- Compare the role and job parameters to outside examples.
+- Compare the role and job parameters to others in the industry.

-Once the above is completed, the human resources executive would decide which level the position falls into.
-After this position leveling is resolved, the compensation matrix would be applied and low, mid and high point positions for compensation would be documented.
+Then, the human resources executive would decide which level the position falls into.
+They'd then apply the compensation matrix and document low, mid and high ranges for compensation.